amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 # Oracle Database migrate to Azure

-This template give you reference for decision tree, migration path from schema conversion, data conversion from Oracle Database.
+This guidace give you reference for decision tree of Oracle database migration, migration path to virtual machine, or Azure managed database, such as: PostgreSQL, SQL Database, Managed Instance etc.

 ## Migration paths